ceddc/Techday2018-Gurten-MachineLearning/README.md

 ### Step 6 - Let's Test it!
-open up the Techdays 2018.ipynb and run it
+open up the Techday 2018.ipynb and run it

 # Train your own

-Using labeled data and images, we trained out own model by launching the following command
+Using labeled data and images, we trained our own model by launching the following command

 ```
 python3 pool.py train --dataset=C:\ML\Mask_RCNN\pools --weights=coco